10 Sights in Bourg-en-Bresse, France (with Map and Images)

 7. De l'en-dessous

-De l'en-dessous is a contemporary sculpture made in 1986 by Michel Gérard and installed outside the Royal Monastery of Brou, in the park of Brou, in Bourg-en-Bresse in the Ain department of France.
+De l'en-dessous is a contemporary sculpture made in 1986 by Michel Gérard and installed outside the royal monastery of Brou, in the park of Brou, in Bourg-en-Bresse in the Ain in France.
 Its FRAC inventory number is 10 475.

 9. Maison forte de Villon

-The fortified house of Villon is an old fortified house of the fourteenth century, center of the lordship of Villion which stands in the town of Villeneuve in the department of Ain in the Auvergne-Rhône-Alpes region.
+The Maison forte de Villon is a former fortified house of the 14th century, centre of the lordship of Villion which stands in the commune of Villeneuve in the department of Ain in the Auvergne-Rhône-Alpes region.

 Share